Prakṛti & Puruṣa: Phenomenological Reflections

 What remains is not freedom from the (non-optional) terms of our situation—not an abstract, out-of-body, free-floating, spaceless, timeless, mystical existence (or an infinitely extended such experience).
 What remains is a greater sense of freedom within our determinate situation, and a world more inviting of your will and existence, where you are less bound by destructive, habitual anxieties/compulsions/rumination, (especially) those based on the craving to make oneself infinite and infinitely substantial (and forever free of your existential conditions).
 What remains is more direct contact with (and more responsiveness to) reality/life itself, the—this—singular happening of experience, the only thing going on, the All, the very ground of your identity, your freedom, your “self”—the very flesh of your existence.

 The themes in this article recur throughout the work of Canadian philosopher, John Russon (and few have been able to articulate these themes better than he has).
 His 2017 article, Freedom and Passivity: Attention, Work, and Language, is a concise study of attention that illustrates how freedom is implicated in determinacy.
 For those with little/no experience with the academic study of philosophy, both of the following books by Russon provide a rich treatment of these themes: (1) Sites of Exposure: Art, Politics, and the Nature of Experience (2017, Indiana University Press) and (2) Human Experience Philosophy, Neurosis, and the Elements of Everyday Life (2003, State University of New York Press).
-For those with some background in Continental philosophy, consider either/both of his books on Hegel’s Phenomenology of Spirit (originally published in 1807): (1) Reading Hegel’s Phenomenology (2004, Indiana University Press), and/or (2) Infinite Phenomenology: The Lessons of Hegel’s Science of Experience (2016, Northwestern University Press).
+For those with some background in Continental philosophy, consider either/both of two of his books on Hegel’s Phenomenology of Spirit: (1) Reading Hegel’s Phenomenology (2004, Indiana University Press), and/or (2) Infinite Phenomenology: The Lessons of Hegel’s Science of Experience (2016, Northwestern University Press).
 His YouTube Channel contains a number of lectures on these topics.